AnnieEvans83/UVDecomp_SGD/README.md

 SGD_Mini_Example.ipynb is a working example on how to use the UVDecomposition using Stochastic Gradient class using the same animal example from the Capstone presentation.

 #Outline

 *Introduction

 *Mini Example explaining how the model works

 *Book Recommendation overview

 *Next Steps for the Book Recommender

 #Introduction:

 Everyone in my family is a big reader.
 We often recommend and share books with each other despite each us having different taste in genres.
 We also occasionally get in a rut where no one has read anything awesome enough to share with the rest of the group.
-Therefore for my Capstone project and beyond I wanted to build a book recommendation system that would let you rate books and then have books recommended for you based on your past preferences.
+Therefore for my Capstone project and beyond I wanted to build a book recommendation system that would let you rate books and then have the modelrecommend books for you based on your past preferences.
 There was a barrier though, currently there is not a highly efficeint open sourced Matrix Factorization for Recommendations Systems available for Data Scientists.

 ###Solution:
 I wrote a Matrix Factorization library using Python, numPy, and Pandas.

+#Mini Example explaining how the UVDecomposition using Stochastic Gradient works:

-#Mini Example: Recommending Food (items) to Animals (Users)
+##Mini Example: Recommending Food (items) to Animals (Users)
 We are going to over a mini dataset that I created to test my code.
 I did not actually poll any animals to determine there food preferences.
 ![User Cat](/user_cat_chicken.png?raw=true "User: Cat")

-#How do we fill in the unknowns?
+##How do we fill in the unknowns?
 ![Rating Matrix](/cat_rating_matrix.png?raw=true "Rating Matrix")

-#UVDecompization with Stochastic Gradient Descent
+##UVDecompization with Stochastic Gradient Descent
 ![UVDecomp + SGD](/predict_formula.png?raw=true "UVDecomp + SGD")
-#Steps:
+###Steps:
 1) Initiate Matrix U, Matrix V, user & item bias vectors.
 (Random values between 0 and 1)